Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Introduction

 \subsection{Overview of the Paper}

-Section~\ref{sec:Study} defines LGT(5,3), the LeGall-Tabatabai 5-tap/3-tap piecewise-linear spline wavelet filter bank~\cite{LeGallTabatabai:88:Subband-coding-digital,ISO_15444_1}, and uses it to illustrate a connection between causality and uniqueness of lifting factorizations.
-Factorizations of LGT(5,3) made by the \hyperref[sec:Study:EEA]{causal variant of the EEA approach} and the \hyperref[sec:Study:CCA]{Causal Complementation Algorithm} are compared.
-It is shown that the CCA generates all of the causal lifting factorizations formed by the causal EEA, plus \hyperref[sec:Study:Other]{others not generated by it} that generalize the degree-lifting aspects of the EEA.
+Section~\ref{sec:Study} introduces LGT(5,3), the LeGall-Tabatabai 5-tap/3-tap piecewise-linear spline wavelet filter bank~\cite{LeGallTabatabai:88:Subband-coding-digital,ISO_15444_1}, and uses it to illustrate a connection between causality and uniqueness of lifting factorizations.
+It is shown that the \hyperref[sec:Study:CCA]{Causal Complementation Algorithm} (CCA) generates all of the causal lifting factorizations formed by the \hyperref[sec:Study:EEA]{causal version of the EEA} plus \hyperref[sec:Study:Other]{other factorizations not generated by it}, generalizing the degree-lifting aspects of the EEA.

-After this introduction to the CCA, Section~\ref{sec:LDE} introduces bivariate linear Diophantine equations (LDEs) and reviews the standard commutative ring theory needed to characterize the solution sets of homogeneous LDEs in unique factorization domains (Theorem~\ref{thm:Homog_LDE}).
-The Generalized Lifting Theorem (Corollary~\ref{cor:GenLiftingTheorem}) provides the corresponding characterization of solution sets for inhomogeneous LDEs.
-Necessary and sufficient conditions are given for existence of solutions to inhomogeneous LDEs in principal ideal domains; such solutions are \emph{never} unique.
-Section~\ref{sec:LDE:Euclidean} reviews basic properties of Euclidean domains, concentrating on the differences between rings of (one-sided) polynomials and rings of Laurent polynomials.
+To understand the connection between causality and uniqueness of factorizations, Section~\ref{sec:LDE} defines linear Diophantine equations (LDEs) and reviews the ring theory needed to characterize the solution sets of \hyperref[thm:Homog_LDE]{homogeneous LDEs} and inhomogeneous LDEs (the \hyperref[cor:AbsLiftingTheorem]{Abstract Lifting Theorem}).
+Necessary and sufficient conditions are given for existence (but not uniqueness) of solutions to inhomogeneous LDEs in principal ideal domains (the \hyperref[thm:Inhomog_LDE]{Abstract Bezout Theorem}).
+Section~\ref{sec:LDE:Euclidean} reviews the differences between polynomials and Laurent polynomials.
+Readers not interested in these algebraic underpinnings should skip ahead to Theorem~\ref{thm:LDDRT}.